aavashDhimal/travelhogs/README.md

 # travelhogs
-Mern app to write blogs or traveller
+Mern app to write blogs for travellers